 The largest Northern Island city, Belfast welcomes almost 10 mln visitors every year.
 The short-term rental market here has been going strong since the inception of Airbnb.
 You can invest in cozy condos in the city center, adorable holiday cottages, or even boat houses — to name a few.
 Belfast is also quite a safe city, so you can consider most of its neighborhoods for investment.
 Look into locations next to the most popular museums and universities, as well as transportation systems that connect Belfast with the coast.

-The best cities for Airbnb investment in France – here.
+Discover more about the best cities for Airbnb in Ireland.